Method Overriding In Java

 When a child class provides a specific implementation for the method already declared in parent class, it is called a method overriding.

-So both parent class and child class will have the same method but with different implementation.
+So both parent class and child class will have the same method but with different implementations.

 Example:-